Intervision Song Contest: 1977–1980: Sopot

 The first Sopot International Song Festival was initiated and organised in 1961 by Władysław Szpilman, assisted by Szymon Zakrzewski from Polish Artists Management (PAGART).
 The first three editions were held in the Shipyard hall of Gdańsk (1961–1963), after which the festival moved to the Forest Opera in Sopot.
 The main prize has been Amber Nightingale for most of its history.

 Between 1977 and 1980 the Sopot International Song Festival was replaced by the Intervision Song Contest, which was still held in the same venue.
 Unlike the Eurovision Song Contest, the Sopot International Music Festival often changed its formulas to pick a winner and offered many different contests for its participants.
 For example, at the 1980 contest two competitions were organised: one for artists representing television companies, the other for those representing record companies.
 In the first competition, the jury considered the artistic merits of the songs entered, while in the second, it judged the performers' interpretation.
 The festival has always been open to non-European acts, and countries like Cuba, the Dominican Republic, Mongolia, New Zealand, Nigeria, Peru, South Africa, and many others have been represented in the event.

+In 1980, the contest took place alongside with beginning of the Solidarity movement.
+Next year, martial law was introduced in Poland.
+The Sopot Festival was returned in 1984 with its old name.

 The festival lost popularity in Poland and abroad in the 1980s.
 Telewizja Polska (TVP)'s unconvincing attempts at organising several of the contests led to the authorities of Sopot giving the organisation of the 2005 festival to a private broadcaster, TVN.
 Since 1999, there had been no competition.
 TVP chose to invite well-known artists instead, featuring the likes of Whitney Houston or The Corrs.
 In 2005, TVN was expected to bring the competition back.
 In 2006 TVN invited Elton John.
 In 2010 and 2011, the festival did not take place due to renovation of the Forest Opera.
 Since 2012, it has been called Sopot Top of the Top Festival and is broadcast annually by Polsat.
 The festival also provided opportunity to listen to international stars.
 It featured Charles Aznavour, Boney M, Johnny Cash, and more recently: Chuck Berry, Vanessa Mae, Annie Lennox, Vaya Con Dios, Chris Rea, Tanita Tikaram, La Toya Jackson, Whitney Houston, Kajagoogoo, as well as Goran Bregovic and Anastacia.